 4.1.
-Collaborate with MSETT on Disaster Preparedness and Emergency Management - The OUR continues to focus on improving its disaster preparedness and emergency management strategies.
-As such, it will continue to collaborate with MSETT and other relevant stakeholders towards further improvements.
+Collaborate with the PCJ on Disaster Preparedness and Emergency Management - The OUR continues to focus on improving its disaster preparedness and emergency management strategies.
+As such, it will continue to collaborate with the Petroleum Corporation of Jamaica (PCJ) and other relevant stakeholders towards further improvements.

 Project Title OUR Health and Wellness Fair 2024/25

-Project Number TBA
+Project Number ТВА

 Sector Support

 Project Description The primary purpose of this project is to create and sustain a culture of wellness that improves employee motivation and enhances productivity levels within the OUR.
-The OUR will endeavour to create an environment that caters to the holistic development (physical, psychological, social, financial, occupational, environmental, and spiritual) of employees.
+The OUR will endeavour to create an environment that caters to the holistic development (physical, psychological, social financial, occupational, environmental, and spiritual) of employees.
 The Health and Wellness Fair is only one initiative of the Wellness Program that is geared towards improved staff well-being.
-The HRM and Administration Department will therefore collaborate with internal and external stakeholders to execute another Health and Wellness Fair for employees.
+The HRN and Administration Department will therefore collaborate with internal and external stakeholders to execute another Health and Wellness Fair for employees.

 Start Date 2024 June

 End Date 2024 October